 GDPR Under Blockchain: How Does Blockchain Fit Alongside The GDPR?

-The Blockchain is a far-reaching technology that has the potential to revolutionize the way in which many industries operate.
+The Blockchain is a far-reaching technology that has the potential to revolutionise the way in which many industries operate.
 The blockchain and cryptocurrency both are parallel.
 The blockchain is renowned for its role in the formation of cryptocurrency.
-The GDPR under Blockchain is a far-reaching technology and contains the potential to revolutionize the way industries operate.
-Blockchain is well-known for its role in the formation of cryptocurrency.
+The GDPR under Blockchain is a far-reaching technology and contains the potential to revolutionise the way industries operate.
+Blockchain compliance is well-known for its role in the formation of cryptocurrency.

 • financial sectors,